robin-raymond/zax.io/functions.md

 ### Functions marked as `final`

-If a function should never have its associated code changed, the function should be declared as `final`.
+If a function should never have its associated code changed then that function should be declared as `final`.
 Functions that are not marked `final` require additional storage capacity to accommodate a function pointer and may incur calling overhead to access the function via a function table instead of optimizing the call directly to code.
 Functions marked as `final` cannot have their code segment reassigned once declared.

 ````zax
 MyType :: type {